Living Curriculum

 Mr. Joshua Sansonetti

-Mr. Joshua Sansonetti is excited to return for his 9th year at The Cambridge School and is looking forward to co-teaching 7 th grade Algebra 1 again with Mr. Paul Reinke.
-In addition to helping outside of the classroom with the other Upper School math courses, Mr. Sansonetti is also looking forward to assisting in 6th grade math classes.
+Mr. Joshua Sansonetti has been working at The Cambridge School since 2013, and he is excited to continue to teach 7th grade Algebra 1, in addition to helping outside of the classroom with the other Upper School math courses.
 Mr. Sansonetti found his love for teaching mathematics while attending Chaffey College at age sixteen, where he was chosen to tutor college algebra students for three semesters.
-Since then, he has helped students from fourth grade math all the way to AP Calculus—all the while encouraging students not only to master the concepts, but also to enjoy mathematics.
+Since then, he has helped students from elementary to high school—all the while trying to encourage students not only to master the concepts, but also to enjoy mathematics.
 Mr. Sansonetti received his Bachelor’s of Science Degree in Mathematics Secondary Education at Biola University and graduated with distinction as a member of Biola’s Torrey Honors Institute, a classical great books program based on Socratic discussion.
-Mr. Sansonetti looks forward to continuing to work with these amazing Cambridge students as together they explore how math can be theological, philosophical, historical, and cultural.
+Mr. Sansonetti looks forward to continuing to work with Cambridge students as together they explore the world of mathematics.
 He also enjoys spending time with family, Star Wars, playing the piano, theater, reading, board games, and math puzzles.

 Mr. Caleb Smith